Sauceke/hotdog/Documentation/Wired.md

 <br>

-If you have access to a 3D printer and use a cheap <br>
+If you have access to a 3D printer and use a cheap
-Nano clone with `CH340`, the whole thing will run <br>
+Nano clone with `CH340`, the whole thing will run
 you around `$20`, not counting the sleeve itself.

 <br>